 Something unexpected came up and I need to take care of it

-This is a very good last minute excuse to get out plan because absolutely no none can tell what happens next.
+This is a very good excuse to get out plans last minute because, absolutely no none can tell what happens next.

 If something comes up that’s out of your control, your friend will probably understand.
 After all, stuff happens.

 While this excuse may help you avoid an uncomfortable conversation, it can also leave your friends wondering what exactly is so urgent that it needs taking care of right away.
 If possible, try to be more specific in order to give them peace of mind.